Deep fryer: Accessories

 Deep fryer accessories are products that are designed to improve the process of frying.
 A typical accessory of a deep fryer is the frying basket, which holds items to be fried and lets users take the food out of the fryer without using other tools.
 A skimmer is a screen (either coarse, medium, or fine) attached to a handle and used to remove food from the fryer.
 A thermometer is an essential accessory of a deep fryer because the temperature is critical to get the best-tasting food and ensure that the food is cooked to an appropriate temperature.
 To make sure the fryer itself stays in good condition, a cleaning solution is required, while a pump and filter can help to keep the oil clean.
+A fryer cleanout rod may be used to dislodge breading and other particles that have fallen off food and into the fryer.
 Cleaning brushes help to scrape away burnt bits of food from the sides and bottom of the fryer without damaging it.

 Automated deep fryers

 The automated deep fryer has a different system that incorporates a single basket unit or double basket unit, which could be useful in loading, cooking, and serving food.
 The refrigerated storage compartment has a portion controller and dispenser, a separate cooking chamber having a frying vessel.
 Most automated deep fryers include an air filtration system which gets rid of the greasy smell of fried foods.
 The system additionally incorporates a microprocessor controller.
 Some automated deep fryer have an automated feature to ensure that the food is cooked consistently at the correct temperature and for the correct amount of time.